-Join Tom Green for an in-depth discussion in this video Testing and sharing your work, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Testing and sharing your work, part of Principle for UX Design (2016).

 - [Voiceover] The animation is complete…and you want to share it with the world.…Hold on.…You might want to make a couple changes to it,…and there are a couple of things you need to know…before you start sharing.…So, let's take a look at all of this.…There's our little lily animation,…and if you come to the preview area and click it,…yes, you've got the animation happening.…Before you send it out, make sure it's correct.…For instance, let's just assume you look at this icon here,…the chat icon, and you think, or the group icon,…and you think, I don't know, a little bit too close.…